GioFic95/UAV-object-detection/afc/make_dataset/labeling/readme.md

    ```

 ---

 ### Notes

 Once you installed everything, if you want to resume your work, it is
-sufficient to repeat the steps 4, 7, 8, 9.
+sufficient to repeat the steps 2, 5, 7, 8, 9.

-If you can't see the buttons, which should be at the bottom of the image,
-you can try to enlarge the window.

 If you want to continue your labeling work in a different moment, the
 script will resume directly from the next picture with respect to the